ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `representation'` (default `dense`): the possible values are `dense` and `sparse`. `dense` means the embeddings are initialized randomly, `sparse` means they are initialized to be one-hot encodings.
 - `embedding_size` (default `256`): it is the maximum embedding size, the actual size will be `min(vocabulary_size, embedding_size)` for `dense` representations and exactly `vocabulary_size` for the `sparse` encoding, where `vocabulary_size` is the number of different strings appearing in the training set in the column the feature is named after (plus 1 for `<UNK>`).
-- `embeddings_on_cpu` (default `false`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
+- `embeddings_on_cpu` (default `False`): by default embeddings matrices are stored on GPU memory if a GPU is used, as it allows for faster access, but in some cases the embedding matrix may be really big and this parameter forces the placement of the embedding matrix in regular memory and the CPU is used to resolve them, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
-- `pretrained_embeddings` (default `null`): by default `dense` embeddings are initialized randomly, but this parameter allow to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
+- `pretrained_embeddings` (default `None`): by default `dense` embeddings are initialized randomly, but this parameter allow to specify a path to a file containing embeddings in the [GloVe format](https://nlp.stanford.edu/projects/glove/).
 When the file containing the embeddings is loaded, only the embeddings with labels present in the vocabulary are kept, the others are discarded.
 If the vocabulary contains strings that have no match in the embeddings file, their embeddings are initialized with the average of all other embedding plus some random noise to make them different from each other.
 This parameter has effect only if `representation` is `dense`.
-- `embeddings_trainable` (default `true`): If `true` embeddings are trained during the training process, if `false` embeddings are fixed.
+- `embeddings_trainable` (default `True`): If `True` embeddings are trained during the training process, if `False` embeddings are fixed.
 It may be useful when loading pretrained embeddings for avoiding finetuning them.
 This parameter has effect only for `representation` is `dense` as `sparse` one-hot encodings are not trainable.
-- `conv_layers` (default `null`): it is a list of dictionaries containing the parameters of all the convolutional layers.
+- `conv_layers` (default `None`): it is a list of dictionaries containing the parameters of all the convolutional layers.
 The length of the list determines the number of stacked convolutional layers and the content of each dictionary determines the parameters for a specific layer.
 The available parameters for each layer are: `filter_size`, `num_filters`, `pool_size`, `norm`, `activation` and `regularize`.
 If any of those values is missing from the dictionary, the default one specified as a parameter of the encoder will be used instead.
-If both `conv_layers` and `num_conv_layers` are `null`, a default list will be assigned to `conv_layers` with the value `[{filter_size: 7, pool_size: 3, regularize: false}, {filter_size: 7, pool_size: 3, regularize: false}, {filter_size: 3, pool_size: null, regularize: false}, {filter_size: 3, pool_size: null, regularize: false}, {filter_size: 3, pool_size: null, regularize: true}, {filter_size: 3, pool_size: 3, regularize: true}]`.
+If both `conv_layers` and `num_conv_layers` are `None`, a default list will be assigned to `conv_layers` with the value `[{filter_size: 7, pool_size: 3, regularize: False}, {filter_size: 7, pool_size: 3, regularize: False}, {filter_size: 3, pool_size: None, regularize: False}, {filter_size: 3, pool_size: None, regularize: False}, {filter_size: 3, pool_size: None, regularize: True}, {filter_size: 3, pool_size: 3, regularize: True}]`.
-- `num_conv_layers` (default `null`): if `conv_layers` is `null`, this is the number of parallel convolutional layers.
+- `num_conv_layers` (default `None`): if `conv_layers` is `None`, this is the number of parallel convolutional layers.
 - `filter_size` (default `3`): if a `filter_size` is not already specified in `conv_layers` this is the default `filter_size` that will be used for each layer.
 It indicates how wide is the 1d convolutional filter.
 - `num_filters` (default `256`): if a `num_filters` is not already specified in `conv_layers` this is the default `num_filters` that will be used for each layer.
 It indicates the number of filters, and by consequence the output channels of the 1d convolution.
-- `pool_size` (default `null`): if a `pool_size` is not already specified in `conv_layers` this is the default `pool_size` that will be used for each layer.
+- `pool_size` (default `None`): if a `pool_size` is not already specified in `conv_layers` this is the default `pool_size` that will be used for each layer.
 It indicates the size of the max pooling that will be performed along the `s` sequence dimension after the convolution operation.
 - `num_rec_layers` (default `1`): the number of stacked recurrent layers.
 - `cell_type` (default `rnn`): the type of recurrent cell to use.
 Available values are: `rnn`, `lstm`, `lstm_block`, `lstm`, `ln`, `lstm_cudnn`, `gru`, `gru_block`, `gru_cudnn`.
 For reference about the differences between the cells please refer to [TensorFlow's documentation](https://www.tensorflow.org/api_docs/python/tf/nn/rnn_cell).
 We suggest to use the `block` variants on CPU and the `cudnn` variants on GPU because of their increased speed.
 - `state_size` (default `256`): the size of the state of the rnn.
-- `bidirectional` (default `false`): if `true` two recurrent networks will perform encoding in the forward and backward direction and their outputs will be concatenated.
+- `bidirectional` (default `False`): if `True` two recurrent networks will perform encoding in the forward and backward direction and their outputs will be concatenated.
-- `dropout` (default `false`): determines if there should be a dropout layer between `conv_layers` and before returning the encoder output.
+- `dropout` (default `False`): determines if there should be a dropout layer between `conv_layers` and before returning the encoder output.
-- `initializer` (default `null`): the initializer to use.
-If `null`, the default initialized of each variable is used (`glorot_uniform` in most cases).
+- `initializer` (default `None`): the initializer to use.
+If `None`, the default initialized of each variable is used (`glorot_uniform` in most cases).
 Options are: `constant`, `identity`, `zeros`, `ones`, `orthogonal`, `normal`, `uniform`, `truncated_normal`, `variance_scaling`, `glorot_normal`, `glorot_uniform`, `xavier_normal`, `xavier_uniform`, `he_normal`, `he_uniform`, `lecun_normal`, `lecun_uniform`.
 Alternatively it is possible to specify a dictionary with a key `type` that identifies the type of initializer and other keys for its parameters, e.g. `{type: normal, mean: 0, stddev: 0}`.
 To know the parameters of each initializer, please refer to [TensorFlow's documentation](https://www.tensorflow.org/api_docs/python/tf/keras/initializers).
-- `regularize` (default `true`): if `true` the embedding weights are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).
+- `regularize` (default `True`): if `True` the embedding weights are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).
 - `reduce_output` (default `last`): defines how to reduce the output tensor along the `s` sequence length dimension if the rank of the tensor is greater than 2.
-Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension) and `null` or `None` (which does not reduce and returns the full tensor).
+Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension) and `None` or `None` (which does not reduce and returns the full tensor).

 Example sequence feature entry in the output features list using a parallel cnn encoder: